jayjay-05/FidgieQlickr/README.md

 2 2526  9
 ...
 ```
-where the first column contains the identifier, the second column contains the timestamp and the thrid column contains the value received.
+where the first column contains the identifier, the second column contains the timestamp and the third column contains the value received.

 #### 4. Analyze Data
 After each use, the web server receives the data.
 Due to time considerations and the complexity of intergrating `MATLAB` to a web server, we made the assumption that the `MATLAB` sketch will open a .txt document.
-The sketch analyzes the txt file by spilting the data into two arrays based on the identifier, 1 or 2.
+The sketch analyzes the txt file by spliting the data into two arrays based on the identifier, 1 or 2.

 ```matlab
 %Assumption: 1 is an identifier for clicker button data and 2 is a